-Simply, kids say, “I don’t want to go to church, and parents don’t want to make them.
-I think that most parents mean well.
+Simply, kids say, “I don’t want to go to church,” and parents don’t want to make them.
+I think most parents mean well.
 They don’t want to force faith on their kids in fear that their kids will reject it.
 When kids complain, “I don’t like church,” their parents don’t want to be the bad guys.
 They don’t want their kids to say, “My parents make me go to church!”

-- If my child doesn’t want to brush his teeth because he doesn’t like it… it doesn’t matter.
+- If my child doesn’t want to brush his teeth because he doesn’t like it, it doesn’t matter.
 I know better than he does.
 He’s going to brush his teeth.

-- If my child doesn’t like school… it doesn’t matter.
+- If my child doesn’t like school, it doesn’t matter.
 I know better than she does, and it’s the law.
 She’s going to go to school.

 These things don’t make me a bad parent.
 They make me a good parent.

-Exception – I think there is space for an exception.
-If you’re forcing a child to attend a church that makes Jesus boring… then I’d maybe reconsider your church or see how you can help be the change to make ministry to kids and students relevant, exciting and relational.
+Exception: I think there’s space for an exception.
+If you’re forcing a child to attend a church that makes Jesus boring… then maybe reconsider your church.
+Or see how you can help be the change to make ministry to kids relevant, exciting and relational.
 After all, when kids complain, “I don’t like church,” they may have some valid points!

-Here’s a final thought from Ruth’s post:
+Here’s a final thought from Meyer’s post:

 Church isn’t a place you go to get pumped up about life.
 It isn’t entertainment like a movie or concert.
 It is literally a life and death matter.
 Eternal life.
 Just as a loving parent wouldn’t allow their child to wander in the road or to quit school, a loving Christian parent also does not give the option to their children about going to church, learning Bible stories at home, and praying together.